 Outline Of Syllabus

-Of the 4 hours a week, two will be devoted to language and grammar; one to a “Latin in Action” component (analysing texts with the help of translations, developing the approach used in CLA1001-1002); and one to reading passages from Vergil’s Aeneid in the original.
+Of the 4 hours a week, two will be devoted to language and grammar; one to a “Latin in Action” component (analysing texts, developing the approach used in CLA1001-1002); and one to reading passages from Vergil’s Aeneid in the original.

 |Guided Independent Study||Assessment preparation and completion||68||1:00||68:00||45% of guided independent study|